 Also, more investors are looking at alternative strategies like long/short equity because cash and bond yields are so low due to central banks responding to the pandemic with monetary stimulus measures.

 Finally, long/short strategies typically give investors a chance to participate in rising markets.
 For example, Morningstar’s U.S. long/short equity fund category gained 11.2% in 2017, a year that saw the S&P 500 Index rise 21.8%.
 In 2019, the category rose 11.9%, while the S&P 500 Index climbed 31.5%.³

 Different flavors and return sources of long/short equity

 It’s important to remember there are several specific approaches that fall under the broader long/short equity category.
 However, it’s fair to say that most long/short equity strategies attempt to generate alpha (incremental return over a benchmark index) in three ways.

 First, like any equity fund, it can add value through the selection of long stock positions.
 Second, it can tactically hedge its net market exposure, or beta, when conditions warrant by using derivatives or by shorting baskets of stocks or ETFs.

 Third, a long/short fund can potentially add alpha by choosing which ETFs or other equity assets to sell short if the manager expects those particular instruments to decline in value.
-Key to success in all cases is nimbleness.
-The best long/short managers have the ability to dial net exposure up or down while also populating the fund with fertile investment ideas on both the long and short sides.
+The key to success in all cases is nimbleness: The best long/short managers have the ability to dial net exposure up or down while also populating the fund with fertile investment ideas on both the long and short sides.